Why is it More Fun to Live in Zambales?

 Subic is made very accessible for every traveler because of the Subic–Clark–Tarlac Expressway (SCTEx), which is the country’s longest expressway.
 SCTEx provides a more efficient transport corridor between Subic Bay Freeport, the Clark Freeport Zone, and the Central Techno Park in Tarlac.

-Another thing that will surely give everyone travel convenience is that Subic is made very accessible via land, air, and sea.
-It has 24-hour public transport services, a booming cruise ship destination, and of course, the Subic Bay International Airport that has been already opened of Overseas Filipino Workers landing port.
+Another thing that will surely give everyone travel convenience is that Subic is made accessible via land, air, and sea.
+It has 24-hour public transport services, a booming cruise ship destination, and the Subic Bay International Airport, which has opened an Overseas Filipino Workers landing port.

 Subic is most commonly known as a tourism hub in North Luzon.
 As the many faces of Subic greet you with a warm, welcoming smile, it is also filled with a magnificent masterpiece of nature and a unique mix of attractions and activities.
 You will surely enjoy its pristine beaches, first-rate beach amenities, and safe water.